deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18977/index.md

 ![](figures/figures_1_6.png)

-> 🔼 MotionCLR supports versatile motion generation and editing via manipulating attention mechanisms.
+> 🔼 The figure shows various motion generation and editing capabilities of the MotionCLR model, including de-emphasizing, emphasizing, in-place replacement, style transfer, and sequence editing.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: MotionCLR (/'moυ∫n klır/) supports versatile motion generation and editing.
 The blue and red figures represent original and edited motions. (a) Motion deemphasizing and emphasizing via adjusting the weight of 'jump'. (b) In-place replacing the action of 'walks' with 'jumps' and 'dances'. (c) Generating diverse motion with the same example motion. (d) Transferring motion style referring to two motions (style and content reference). (e) Editing the sequentiality of a motion.